supratimsarkar1508/Portfolio-Website/README.md

-# Modern Developer Portfolio
+# My Portfolio

 A fully responsive, production-ready personal portfolio website built with React, Tailwind CSS, and Framer Motion.
-This template is designed for developers, designers, and creatives to showcase their work, skills, and industry experience.

 ## Features

 - **💡 Clean & Modern Design**: A professional layout with a focus on typography and high-quality visuals.